franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/index.md

 // higher level object
 app.use(cookieParser())

-// initialices the Issuer and the Client app.use(auth.initialize)
+// initialises the Issuer and the Client app.use(auth.initialize)
 // Deals with the user session app.use(auth.session)